Vermont CLE Requirements

 What are the Vermont CLE requirements for newly admitted attorneys?

-In addition to the mandatory continuing legal educatiion requirements that all attorneys are subject to, newly admitted attorneys in Vermont must complete 15.00 hours of specially approved CLE credits on Vermont practice and procedure.
-At least 9.00 of those 15.00 CLE hours must be earned by attendance at programs delivered either as moderated programming or non-moderated programming with interactivity as a key component.
+At least 9.00 of those 15.00 CLE hours must be earned through programs delivered either as moderated programming or as non-moderated programming with interactivity as a key component.
 You must complete these requirements within 1 year of admission to the Vermont Bar.

-When does my first reporting period end?
+When does my first reporting period for Vermont end?

 Your first reporting period begins on the date you are admitted to practice law in Vermont and ends on June 30 of the second full year after admission.